Home Fire Safety Key Difference Between FLASH POINT And FIRE POINT

+We are going to consider two parameters in this article; Flash point and fire point.
 These two (2) parameters have been mixed up a times.
-This article will point out the significant difference between the two.
+This article will point out the significant difference between between Flash Point and Fire Point.

-Firstly, What is a flash point:
+What is a Flash Point:

 This is the lowest temperature at which vapor of a volatile combustible substance can ignite in air in the presence of an ignitable source.
 At flash point, more vapor may not be produced rapidly enough to sustain combustion.
 Hence, the fire is mostly not sustained.